 What is Job Rotation?

-One of the main advantages of job rotation is to develop a pool of employees who can be replaced immediately when someone retires, leaves or is removed from the organization.
+One of the main advantages of job rotation in human resource management is to develop a pool of employees who can be replaced immediately when someone retires, leaves or is removed from the organization.

 Job rotation helps employees to shape their career with respect to exploring new areas in their work and find their interests and calling towards.
 Employees who work at an organization that encourages their career pathing might not feel the need to change jobs resulting in more valuable output at the present job.